-The cards lesson is a form of digital flashcards.
+The cards lesson activity is a form of digital flashcards.
 Each two -sided card can have text, photo, video, and/or audio content on both sides.
 The cards can be presented in an order, random order, in “flipped”, where the responses are flipped to appear first.
-Cards lessons can also be used in "Memory mode", see Customize content.
+Cards lesson activities can also be used in "Memory mode", see Customize content.

 How it Works: Play Mode

-First select the Lessons icon from the Tools section of the main Snowflake menu.
-This will lead you to the Lessons Home Screen, where you can search for and select lessons.
-Press the “Play” icon located on the middle of the lesson to open it.
+First select the Lesson Activities icon from the Tools section of the main Snowflake menu.
+This will lead you to the Lesson Activities Home Screen, where you can search for and select lesson activities.
+Press the “Play” icon located on the middle of the lesson activity to open it.

 The grid of cards can be moved by dragging the background and using a pinch and expand motion to zooming in or out.
 Students can explore educational content and review correct responses by activating the “Hide/Reveal” button from the side menu, activated by the corner menu item, described below.